nevobit/monorepo-starter/README.md

-# Gtalla - Modern Application Platform
+# {{projectName}} - Modern Application Platform

-Gtalla is a comprehensive, modern application platform built with a monorepo architecture using Turborepo.
+{{projectName}} is a comprehensive, modern application platform built with a monorepo architecture using Turborepo.
 It provides a scalable foundation for building and deploying applications across multiple platforms.

 ## 🚀 Quick Start